DavidReque/Indexify/backend/README.md

-# Frontend - Public News & Document Search
+# Backend - Search Engine

 This project aims to build an efficient search system.
 The backend is built using FastAPI.